Articles

 - Pricing is not transparent and may be cost-prohibitive for SMBs

 SweetProcess is a process documentation and SOP management platform designed to help businesses centralize their procedures, processes, and policies in a single, easy-to-use knowledge base.
-The platform is known for its simplicity and uncluttered interface, making it suitable for teams moving away from scattered documents.
-SweetProcess is particularly effective for small to mid-sized businesses in industries like Food Production that need to eliminate "tribal knowledge" and ensure operational consistency.
+The platform is known for its simplicity and dedicated focus on process management, making it suitable for organizations seeking to eliminate "informal know-how" and ensure operational consistency.

 Pricing